redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 Here's what happened when we ran that `yarn rw g scaffold post` command:

 - Added an _SDL_ file to define several GraphQL queries and mutations in `api/src/graphql/posts.sdl.js`
-- Added a _services_ file in `api/src/services/posts/posts.js` that makes the Prisma Client JS calls to get data in and out of the database
+- Added a _services_ file in `api/src/services/posts/posts.js` that makes the Prisma client calls to get data in and out of the database
 - Created several _pages_ in `web/src/pages`:
   - `EditPostPage` for editing a post
   - `NewPostPage` for creating a new post